 Madden's timeless black and white tale is a perfect closed circle.
 Thematically, it's about the stories we tell ourselves to explain away the feeling of being perpetual outsiders, even amid the flurry of kids, career success, travel, learning, and loss.
 As we grow, we accumulate wisdom, but become echoes of our former selves, yet those echoes and sage thoughts are able to loop back around and inform the experiences that have come long before with new perspective and understanding.
 Bridge is carefully plotted so that the turn of each page represents the passage of a decade, chronicling the lives of three individuals who follow that path of growth, wisdom, and reflection.
 The lady informs the boy.
 The boy becomes the soldier.
 The soldier warns the lady.
 Madden's timeless black and white tale is a perfect closed circle.

-For over a decade, Justin Giampaoli’s sharp voice and insightful commentary earned him acclaim as an award-winning critic at Thirteen Minutes.
+Justin Giampaoli’s sharp voice and insightful commentary earned him acclaim as an award-winning critic at Thirteen Minutes for over a decade.
 As a versatile writer and editor, Justin’s portfolio includes genre-defying work at DC/Vertigo, Dark Horse, Boom!
 Studios, Madefire, Image, and Studio 12-7.
-His self-published crime caper The Mercy Killing with artist Tim Goodyear explores the darkest corners of the human psyche.
-He penned introductions and in-depth bonus content for New York Times bestseller DMZ at DC's landmark Vertigo imprint.
-With Rome West and Starship Down, two projects with artist Andrea Mutti at Dark Horse, Justin crafted worlds that blur history and science fiction in ways that stick with you long after the final page.
-Justin recently brought his editorial touch to geo-political thriller California, Inc. from writer Arthur Ebuen and artist Dave Law at Studio 12-7, where he returns to write Westside, a haunting crime drama illustrated by Dave Law, a project that’s already generating buzz for its hard-hitting narrative and raw intensity.
+His standout creations are the self-published crime caper The Mercy Killing, introductions and bonus content for New York Times bestseller DMZ at DC's landmark Vertigo imprint, the alt-history epic Rome West and the sci-fi drama Starship Down, both with artist Andrea Mutti at Dark Horse.
+Justin recently brought his editorial touch to geo-political thriller California, Inc. and horror anthology Disrupted Tales at Studio 12-7, where he returns to write Westside, a haunting crime drama illustrated by Dave Law, which is already generating buzz for its raw authenticity.

 0 Comments: